 When it comes to other sleep disorders, people suffering from RBD have a higher risk for a few others:

 - Narcolepsy – the first described case of a patient with both narcolepsy and RBD, dated back in 1992.
+According to study, there is a strong relationship between RBD and narcolepsy.
 Around 15% of narcoleptic patients have RBD, and although their features are the same with the patients who have RBD only, the episodes are not so frequent.

 - Sleep apnea – RBD and obstructive sleep apnea are the most common sleep disorders among patients with Parkinson’s disease.
 A study showed that RBD could mitigate the severity of OSA, but together they can only aggravate cognitive impairment among patients with Parkinson.